What Are Blood Clots?

 Supplements to Prevent Blood Clots

-Lifestyle can go a long way in preventing blood clots.
+Lifestyle can go a long way in preventing them.
 There are also several beneficial supplements that can contribute to a healthy circulatory system, including:

 - Acai Berry: This superfood is packed with antioxidants and other great things for your circulatory system.
 These berries are rich in polyphenols, whichs studies have linked to improved cardiovascular health and decreased levels of bad (LDL) cholesterol.
 There is also evidence to suggest that anthocyanins— the compound that gives acai berries the rich purple color— have additional protective benefits (x, x).

-- Aronia Berry: Although less famous than acai, aronia is a heart-healthy antioxidant and anti-inflammatory supplement.
+- Aronia Berry: Although less famous than acai, aronia is a heart-healthy antioxidant and anti-inflammatory supplement (x).
 Aronia extract keeps blood vessels healthy and protects you from coronary artery disease.
 It also can lower blood pressure, another contributor to blood clots (x, x).

 - Vitamin C: We all know vitamin C is a powerful immune system booster.
 But that’s not all it does!
 Research has shown that Vitamin C can significantly lower levels of bad cholesterol and protect against fatal heart disease.
 Plus, it promotes healthier circulation by relaxing the blood vessels, preventing blood clots from forming.
 A dosage of 500 mg of vitamin C daily has been linked to a 25 percent lower risk of developing heart disease (x, x, x).

 - Barley: This essential grain may prevent two of the most serious contributing factors to blood clots— high blood pressure and high cholesterol.
-Barley contains the right types of fiber that help prevent heart disease while also having vasodilatory effects, promoting better blood circulation (x, x, x, x).
+Barley grass powder and barley extract contain the right types of fiber that help prevent heart disease while also having vasodilatory effects, promoting better blood circulation (x, x, x, x).

 The Bottom Line